PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/sources/README.md

 };
 ```

 Next save your changes and go to the terminal where you ran `pd dev` **— follow the CLI prompts to select a connected account for Github (or connect a new one)**.
-Then load the Pipedrem UI, and click **RUN NOW**.
+Then load the Pipedream UI, and click **RUN NOW**.
 Your component should emit 30 issues.

 ## Dedupe the events